Loan Application Information

 Note: If parents are determined to be ineligible to borrow through the Federal Direct PLUS program, the student may be eligible for Unsubsidized Federal Direct Loan.
 Please contact our office for further instructions.

 Some students find that they need additional funds to meet their costs while attending school.
 One option available to students would be an Alternative Student Loan.
 Alternative Loans are nonfederal educational loans available from a variety of national lending institutions.
 These loans require that the borrower be credit worthy or have a credit worthy cosigner, as they go through a normal bank credit process.
-Students may apply for these loans at Alternative Loans.
+You can find more information about Private or Alternative Loans by clicking here: Applying for a Private Loan.
+Students may start the application process for these loans here.
 Please note that these loans take up to six weeks to process.